-- tell your doctor if you are breast-feeding.
-Your doctor may tell you not to breast-feed during your treatment and for several months after your treatment.
+- tell your doctor if you are breastfeeding.
+Do not breastfeed during treatment with alemtuzumab and for 3 months after the final dose.

 - if you are having surgery, including dental surgery, tell the doctor or dentist that you are receiving alemtuzumab injection.